Lesser Yellowlegs

 Key Features

-- Thin, straight black bill about the same length as the head
+- Straight, slender black bill roughly the length of its head

 When You’ll See Them